The Student Success Center provides a central location to receive academic guidance, information and bachelor’s degree advising/planning.

 More than 32 college-level credit hours earned?
 Prospective students are welcome to contact the Students Success Center staff.

-Did you that Athens State has employees located at many of the northern Alabama community colleges?
+Did you know that Athens State has employees located at many of the northern Alabama community colleges?

 - Calhoun Community College, Penny Roberts: Link to Contacts and Details